jberkenbilt/qfs/README.md

     * Options that only apply when scanning a file system (not a database):
       * `-cleanup` -- remove any plain file that is classified as junk by any of the filters
       * `-xdev` -- don't cross device boundaries
+* All commands that operate on the repository accept these options:
+  * `-top path` -- specify top-level directory of repository

 ## qfs Subcommands